Welcoming address to the shareholders

 Personnel and recognition

-Management Board and Executive Board
+Board of Directors and Executive Board

 Since June 2017, the Executive Board has consisted of three members: Urs Kessler, CEO, Christoph Seiler, CFO, and Christoph Schläppi, Corporate Secretary.
-For the time being, the Management Board has decided not to add another member.

-Management of operational units
+Management of Operational Units

-- Markus Balmer, Top of Europe business segment
+- Markus Balmer, Top of Europe Business Segment

-- Marco Luggen, Experience Mountains and Winter Sport segments
+- Marco Luggen, Experience Mountains and Winter Sport Segments

 - Markus Balmer, Technology